Qumulo/docs/administrator-guide/s3-api/creating-managing-s3-access-keys.md

 ## Listing S3 Access Keys for a Qumulo Cluster
-You can list every S3 access key that your Qumulo cluster knows, {{page.varKeyDoAlso}}, {{site.s3.permissions.APIorCLI}}. {{site.s3.permissions.directAPI}}
+You can list every S3 access key that your Qumulo cluster knows, {{page.varKeyDoAlso}}, {{site.s3.permissions.APIorCLI}}.

 To list S3 access keys, you must have {{site.s3.permissions.bucketsRead}}.

-{% include note.html content="Qumulo Core lists access keys in a consistent, but unordered, manner.
-To list keys according to fields such as `creation_time` or `owner` you must process or filter the response." %}
+{% include note.html content="Qumulo Core doesn't list access keys in any particular order.
+To sort keys according to fields such as `creation_time` or `owner` you must process or filter the response." %}

-{% capture listAccessKeysResponse %}{
+{% capture listAccessKeysResponse %}```json
+{
   "entries": [
     {
       "access_key_id": "000000000001fEXAMPLE",